Spatio-Temporal Analysis of Epidemic Phenomena Using the R Package surveillance: Areal time series of counts

 All of our models for the measles surveillance data incorporated an epidemic effect of the counts from the local district and its neighbours.
 Without further notice, we thereby assumed a lag equal to the observation interval of one week.
 However, the generation time of measles is around 10 days \citep{Anderson.May1991}, which is why some studies, e.g., \citet{finkenstaedt.etal2002} or \citet{herzog.etal2011}, aggregate their weekly measles surveillance data into biweekly intervals. \citet{fine.clarkson1982} used weekly counts in their analysis and report that biweekly aggregation would have little effect on the results.
 We can also perform such a sensitivity analysis by running the whole code of the current section based on \code{aggregate(measlesWeserEms, nfreq = 26)}.
 Doing so, the parameter estimates of the various models retain their order of magnitude and conclusions remain the same.
-However, with the number of time points halved, the complex random effects model would no longer be identifiable for all subsets of the data when calculating one-week-ahead predictions during the test period.
+However, with the number of time points halved, the complex random effects model would not always be identifiable when calculating one-week-ahead predictions during the test period.

+We have shown several options to account for the spatio-temporal dynamics of infectious disease spread.
+However, for directly transmitted human diseases, the social phenomenon of ``like seeks like'' results in contact patterns between subgroups of a population, which extend the pure distance decay of interaction.
+Especially for school children, social contacts are known to be highly assortative with respect to age \citep{mossong.etal2008}.
+A useful epidemic model should therefore be additionally stratified by age group and take the inherent contact structure into account.
+How this extension can be incorporated in the spatio-temporal endemic-epidemic modeling framework \class{hhh4} is the focus of current research.